 If you want your audience to know more about your business and how you can add value to their lives, your marketing objective is to increase brand awareness.
 This is a top-of-funnel ad where you are reaching out to everyone interested in your business category.

-For example, if you are launching your earth-friendly cosmetics business, using the awareness objective you can create ad campaigns that can showcase your products and their unique features – like 100% vegan, earth-friendly products with zero-waste packaging.
+For example, if you are launching your earth-friendly cosmetics business, using the awareness objective, you can create ad campaigns that can showcase your products and their unique features – like 100% vegan, earth-friendly products with zero-waste packaging.

-If you want your aware audience to take the next step and interact with your business by seeking out more information and engaging with you on your website, app, or in your messenger - your marketing objective is to encourage your audience to consider investing their time with your business.
+If you want your audience to take the next step and interact with your business by seeking out more information and engaging with you on your website, app, or in your Messenger - your marketing objective is to encourage your audience to consider investing their time with your business.

 For example, if you want your audience to know more about your earth-friendly cosmetics – how they’re made, the brand story, what range of products you offer, etc., you can create ad campaigns to drive your target audience to your website and encourage them to learn more.